 Short videos with lots of information and advice including your routine blood tests, screening for Downs, Edwards and Patau’s Syndrome, Having the right vaccinations during pregnancy and Pregnancy Myths – Smoking less.

-Subtitled films to help Polish mums with pregnancy care
+Subtitled film to help Polish mums.

 The Hub of Hope is a first of its kind, national mental health database which brings together organisations and charities, large and small, from across the country who offer mental health advice and support, together in one place.